pixel

 Unbeknownst to me, these experiences spawned my career.

 While it may sound extreme, it would be remiss of me not to share my story.
-I appreciate that others have gone through similar situations if not worse.
+I appreciate that others have gone through similar situations, if not worse.
 You are not alone!
 My struggles were the furthest thing from a curse.
 They were a blessing!

-These days it’s an honor and privilege to function in the capacity of a clinician, coach, and mentor.
+These days, it’s an honor and privilege to function in the capacity of a clinician, coach, and mentor.
 To know that I’m in a position to have an impact on others like the amazing professionals who looked after me.
 There’s nothing that I enjoy more than helping dedicated endurance athletes like you.
 I’ll strive to help you view your body as a temple while respecting the backdrop of your life.
 Nothing’s more empowering than taking action and ownership of your situation.
 Safety, trust, communication, sensibility, accountability, and self-honesty are the cornerstones of my care.

 Let me help you reach your best in Sport & Life